 See the Example Assignments and Sample Test Items for examples of some good test answers.

-The Essay, approximately 400 to 600 words in length, that you will write in the testing lab is as follows:
+The Essay, approximately 400 to 600 words in length, that you will write in the testing lab is as follows

-How was the Universal Declaration of Human Rights (1948) similar to the Declaration of the Rights of the Russian People (1917), the French Declaration of the Rights of Man (1789), the American Declaration of Independence (1776) and the English Bill of Rights (1688)?
-(A copy of the UN text will be provided for you.
+How was the Universal Declaration of Human Rights (1948) similar to the Declaration of the Rights of the Russian People (1917), the French Declaration of the Rights of Man (1789), the American Declaration of Independence (1776) and the English Bill of Rights (1688)?(A copy of the UN text will be provided for you.
 Note that you DO NOT have to focus on the English Bill.)

 Please take the time to organize your thoughts in a logical manner.
 Please be sure to read the short background information and study questions accompanying the Universal Declaration of Human Rights before you take your exam.
 Nelson Stewart, former student in HIS 112, created an online, narrated Prezi on the Universal Declaration of Human Rights.

-Directions for Taking the Final Exam
+Directions for Taking the Midterm Exam

-Please review the NOVA Online policies and procedures for the exams and the information in Canvas (Proctored Exams module) about taking the course exams.
+Please review the NOVA Online Policies and Procedures for the exams and the information in Canvas (Proctored Exams module) about taking the course exams.
 You will find your EXAM PASSES in the Canvas Syllabus under the Taking Exams and Exam Passes section.

 If you live outside metropolitan Washington or are incarcerated or handicapped, see the information in the general NOVA Online Policies and Procedures for exam proctors.